 Life comes at you fast.
 Everything can change in a matter of months, weeks, or even days.
-The coronavirus pandemic and COVID-19 outbreak is proof of that, but oddly enough, it only added to the whirlwind offseason New York Yankees pitcher Gerrit Cole has gone through.
+The coronavirus pandemic was proof of that, but oddly enough, it only added to the whirlwind offseason New York Yankees pitcher Gerrit Cole went through.

-Back in December 2019, the three-time MLB All-Star and perennial Cy Young candidate tossed away his Houston Astros jersey and shaved his beard to sign a record-setting, nine-year deal and don baseball's famous pinstripes.
-Then, less than a month later, Cole and his wife Amy announced they are expecting their first child this summer.
+Back in December 2019, the four-time MLB All-Star and perennial Cy Young candidate tossed away his Houston Astros jersey and shaved his beard to sign a record-setting, nine-year deal and don baseball's famous pinstripes.
+Then, less than a month later, Cole and his wife Amy announced they were expecting their first child.

-So much has changed, but baseball remains a constant in the Cole household, even during quarantine and while Amy is pregnant.
+So much has changed, but baseball remains a constant in the Cole household, even during quarantine and while Amy was pregnant.

 Amy Cole Shows Off Pitching Skills

 Amy Cole, Filthy Fastball and Slider. ?